Sterile Compounding and Aseptic Technique (SCAT) – ACPE Provider Accredited IV Training Certificate Course

 Q: How long do I have to complete the course?

-A: That is up to you and your instructor/proctor.
-The course is designed to be completed in approximately 16 weeks.
+A: The course is designed to be completed in approximately 16 weeks.
 However, personnel who have extensive experience in sterile compounding and aseptic technique sometimes complete the course in 4 weeks or less.
+Participants have a maximum of 1 year from the purchase date to complete all components of the course.

 Q: I am very experienced in sterile compounding and aseptic technique, so I really have to do all of reading and homework assignments that are listed under the requirements for the didactic portion of the course?